HHS/TANF-app/docs/User-Experience/Research-Syntheses/2020, Summer - Understanding Stakeholders and creating personas.md

 | Tools                               | TDP Portal, Django CSV exports, Excel, SAS, email, reporting/analytics software, Microsoft Suite, Python, Axe Dev Tools |
 | Expectations | 1.
 TDP should help sys admin do things from an interface as much as possible <br /> 2.
 We need to have multiple ways to troubleshoot and remediate issues |

-To view a further in depth system of the interactions, primary tasks and touchpoints taken by OFA System Admins, please refer to the ecosystem map in the supporting documents below.
+To view a further in-depth system of the interactions, primary tasks and touchpoints taken by OFA System Admins, please refer to the ecosystem map in the supporting documents below.

 ### Awinita — Grantee Data Analyst